Mathematics (MATH) and Statistics (STAT)

 Letter Grade (LG) or Pass/No Pass (P/NP) Total hours: 68 hours lecture

 This course covers the use of probability techniques, hypothesis testing, and predictive techniques to facilitate decision-making.
 Topics include descriptive statistics; probability and sampling distributions; statistical inference; correlation and linear regression; analysis of variance, chi-square and t-tests; and application of technology for statistical analysis, including the interpretation of the relevance of the statistical findings.
 It covers applications using data from disciplines including business, social sciences, psychology, life science, health science, and education.
 This course also contains a computer component.
 Calculations are done with the aid of a desktop computer or with a handheld calculator/computer having built-in functions.
 Portions of instruction may be offered online; may also be offered fully online.
-[C-ID MATH 110]
+May be offered fully online.
+[C-ID [C-ID MATH 110]]

 Prerequisite(s): Placement based on multiple measures; or MATH 260; or MATH 263

-GE Credit: CSU B4 Mathematics/Quantitative Reasoning; IGETC 2A Mathematical Concepts/Quantitative Reasoning; MPC A2 Communication and Analytical Thinking
+GE Credit: CSU Area B4: Mathematics/Quantitative Reasoning; Cal-GETC 2: Mathematical Concepts and Quantitative Reasoning (IGETC-Retired); MPC A2 Communication and Analytical Thinking

 Catalog Program Pages Referencing MATH 16